leovalette/Canne-Blanche/README.md

 ### B-L475E-IOT01A

 #### LiDaR
-There is the connection diagram to connect the LiDaR to the Raspberry Pi :
+There is the connection diagram to connect the LiDaR to the B-L475E-IOT01A :
 ![Connection diagram](https://snag.gy/kqniVP.jpg)